youkwhd/youkwhd.com/assets/_posts/majoring-compsci-yet-self-taught.md

 > no hate for php.

-what i am trying to say is, the way professors are teaching is dated. thus! most of the government sites are **very very vurnerable**.
+what i am trying to say is, the way professors are teaching is dated. thus! most of the government sites are **very very vulnerable**.

 ## new kominfo and the government instances